Lynnesbian/OldFediBooks/MANUAL.md

 The Bot Creation Wizard guides you through the process of creating a new bot.

 #### Choose an Instance
 The first step (after the welcome page) is choosing an instance for the bot to run on.
 This doesn't need to be the same instance as your account(s)!
 Any instance should be fine.
-I reccomend [botsin.space](https://botsin.space/about), a Mastodon instance dedicated to running bots.
+I recommend [botsin.space](https://botsin.space/about), a Mastodon instance dedicated to running bots.
 There are no benefits gained from having the bot on the same instance as you, aside from having access to the same emojo set.

 #### Create an Account
 This page allows you to create an account on the chosen instance.
 If you already have an account you'd like the bot to post from, you can continue without doing anything here.
 Note that you must confirm the email before continuing.